Graduation Year: 2015

 What was your favorite thing about Vanguard?

-How they push you to be better and show support in many ways such as teaching emotional skills, as well as new techniques to maintain those skills in clear and easy ways.
+One of my favorite things about Vanguard is how they show support in many ways such as teaching emotional skills and techniques to maintain those skills in clear and easy ways.
 I even use some of those techniques when needed today!

 How did Vanguard help prepare you for life after graduation?